History of penicillin: Trials

 By March 1940 the Oxford team had sufficient impure penicillin to commence testing whether it was toxic.
 Over the next two months, Florey and Jennings conducted a series of experiments on rats, mice, rabbits and cats in which penicillin was administered in various ways.
 Their results showed that penicillin was destroyed in the stomach, but that all forms of injection were effective, as indicated by assay of the blood.
 It was found that penicillin was largely and rapidly excreted unchanged in their urine.
 They found no evidence of toxicity in any of their animals.
 Had they tested against guinea pigs research might have halted at this point, for penicillin is toxic to guinea pigs.

-At 11:00 am on Saturday 25 May 1940, Florey injected eight mice with a virulent strain of streptococcus, and then injected four of them with the penicillin solution.
+At 11:00 am on Saturday 25 May 1940, Florey injected eight mice with a virulent strain of Streptococcus, and then injected four of them with the penicillin solution.
 These four were divided into two groups: two of them received 10 milligrams once, and the other two received 5 milligrams at regular intervals.
 By 3:30 am on Sunday all four of the untreated mice were dead.
 All of the treated ones were still alive, although one died two days later.
 Florey described the result to Jennings as "a miracle."

 Jennings and Florey repeated the experiment on Monday with ten mice; this time, all six of the treated mice survived, as did one of the four controls.
-On Tuesday, they repeated it with sixteen mice, administering different does of penicillin.
+On Tuesday, they repeated it with sixteen mice, administering different doses of penicillin.
 All six of the control mice died within 24 hours but the treated mice survived for several days, although they were all dead in nineteen days.
 On 1 July, the experiment was performed with fifty mice, half of whom received penicillin.
-All fifty of the control mice died within sixteen hours while all but one of the treated mice were alive ten days later.
+All twenty-five of the control mice died within sixteen hours while all but one of the treated mice were alive ten days later.
 Over the following weeks they performed experiments with batches of 50 or 75 mice, but using different bacteria.
-They found that penicillin was also effective against Staphylococcus and gas gangrene.
-Florey reminded his staff that promising as their results were, a man weighed 3,000 times as much as a mouse.
+They found that penicillin was also effective against staphylococci and gas gangrene.
+Florey reminded his staff that promising as their results were, a human being weighed 3,000 times as much as a mouse.

-The Oxford team reported their results in the 24 August 1940 issue of The Lancet as "Penicillin as a Chemotherapeutic Agent" with names of the seven joint authors listed alphabetically.
+The Oxford team reported their results in the 24 August 1940 issue of The Lancet, a prestigious medical journal, as "Penicillin as a Chemotherapeutic Agent" with names of the seven joint authors listed alphabetically.
 They concluded: